-As proposed, it is considered the current development would be harmful to the Outstanding Universal Value of the Derwent Valley Mills World Heritage Site.
+Recommendations As proposed, it is considered the revised development would be harmful to the Outstanding Universal Value of the Derwent Valley Mills World Heritage Site.
+This harm would result from the significant impact on part of one of its Attributes, the rural landscape setting of the arrested industrial development, which took place from the 18th century onwards, in the Derwent Valley.